Student Expectations in Classroom, Clinical, and Skills-Lab Settings (Policy SON-07)

 Student Responsibilities Regarding Injury/Illness

-It is understood that sometimes injury or illness may prevent a student from attending class or an on-campus/off-campus clinical experience or may impair his/her ability to fully function in these settings.
+It is understood that sometimes surgery, injury or illness may prevent a student from attending class, an on-campus/off-campus clinical experience, or may impair his/her ability to fully function in these settings.
 When this is the case, the following are applicable:

-- Students must conform to the policy in the institution where their current off-campus clinical experiences are based.
+- Students must also conform to the policies of the institution where their current off-campus clinical experiences are based.

 Student Expectations for Classroom Experiences